openplus/canada_experiments/themes/custom/canada_experiments/README.md

-# CANADA Theme
+# Canada Experiments Theme

-A CANADA theme that helps you implement and extend [wxt_bootstrap][wxt_bootstrap] leveraging a sub-theme.
+A Canada Experiments theme that helps you implement and extend [wxt_bootstrap][wxt_bootstrap] leveraging a sub-theme.

 ## Important